Claude Gensac

 Claude Gensac (1 March 1927 – 27 December 2016) was a French actress.
 She appeared in more than 70 films and television productions since 1952.
 Gensac is the oldest nominee to date in the category César Award for Best Supporting Actress, nominated in 2015 for her role as Marthe in the film Lulu femme nue.

 Career

 In 1952, Gensac portrayed the character of Evelyne in her first feature film, La Vie d'un homme honnête.
 She collaborated on a number of films with Louis de Funès, often playing his wife, to international acclaim.
-She appeared in the series of movies "Les Gendarmes" with Louis de Funès as his wife, Josepha Cruchot.
+She appeared in the series of movies "The Gendarme" with Louis de Funès as his wife, Josepha Cruchot.

 After De Funès's death in 1983, Gensac was rarely involved in film, but was active as a theater actress.
 In 2001 she returned to film in the French version of Absolutely Fabulous, her first film role since 1983.
 Gensac appeared in over 100 cinema and television films, as well as numerous theater roles.
 In 2011 she was awarded the Ordre des Arts et des Lettres at the officer grade.